Miss-ikky/Mywiki/EJPT/Assessment Methodologies/Enumeration/Enumeration.md

 **Server**:  it services something to a user, provides some sort of functionality that can be utilized by other devices.
 - We pull resources from servers (e.g. email/files).
-- Server can be runing windows, linux, macos. every computer can be a server
+- Server can be running windows, linux, macOS. every computer can be a server
 - servers need to be accessed remotely

-Services (program on a computer that does a specific function) running on a server:
+**Services**: program on a computer that does a specific function) running on a server:
-- require poning a listening port on the server and accepting connections remotly.
+- require a listening port on the server and accepting connections remotely.
-- open the barrier and allow access to programm remotely
+- open the barrier and allow access to program remotely
-- problem: misconfig or bugs that can give remote access to whole system
+- problem: misconfigure or bugs that can give remote access to whole system

-Examples of services that you would see on a server
+*Examples of services that you would see on a server*

-#### SMB
+#### SMB (445)
 - Windows file share implementation
 - CIFS (generic version) works the same as SMB
-- port 445
 - NetBIOS sets up session for smb

 SMB recon:
 -  Run an nmap scan for open ports: `nmap -T4 ip/cidr --open `
-   Nmap ‘--open’ option would show only exposed ports of the live hosts
+   Nmap ‘`--open`’ option would show only exposed ports of the live hosts

-- Run scan for service enumeration on our OS: `nmap ip -sV -O`
-- `nmap {target ip} -sV -sC`
+- Run scan for service enumeration on our OS: `nmap ip -sV -O` `nmap {target ip} -sV -sC`
-   helpful smb enumeration
 - `net use` in powershell for smb ![[Pasted image 20230509105010.png]]

-SMB Discover and Mount
+SMB Discover and Mount:
-- Objective: Learn to use Nmap to scan the target machine and mount the SMB share of the target machine using the Windows File Explorer as well as using the command prompt.
-Objective: Discover SMB share and mount it
+mount the SMB share of the target machine using the Windows File Explorer as well as using the command prompt

 ##### SMB: Nmap scripts

-- Once you establish the existence of the smb server now we proceed with enumeration which involves finding more info about the service (what can we learn from it and what can we do with it)
-- nmap has an scripting engine (see documentation of nmap)
+- nmap has an scripting engine (see documentation of nmap): `--script {scriptname}`
-	- to use scripts we use: `--script {scriptname}`
-- stappenplan:

 1. ping target ip to check connection
 2.  run an nmap scan:  `nmap {target ip}`
 3. check if it has smb (port 445 is open)
 4. run an nmap scan just on the smb port 445 where we look at the smb protocol: `*nmap -p445 --script smb-protocols {target ip}*`

-5. run an nmap scan just on smb port 445 where we check the securty mode:` *nmap -p445 --script smb-security-mode {target ip}*`
+5. run an nmap scan just on smb port 445 where we check the security mode:` *nmap -p445 --script smb-security-mode {target ip}*`
 6. run an nmap scan where we enumerate a session: `*nmap -p445 --script smb-enum-sessions {target ip}*`
-	- smb-eum-sessions: geeft Nmap opdracht om het script smb-enum-sessions uit te voeren, wat informatie over actieve sessies in het SMB-protocol kan opleveren

 7. run the following nmap: `*nmap -p445 --script smb-enum-sessions --script-args* *smbusername={adminstrator}, smbpassword={smbserver_771} {target ip}*`
-	 - script-args: geeft argumenten door aan het smb-enum-sessions script, die specifiek zijn voor dat script.
+	 - `script-args`: geeft argumenten door aan het smb-enum-sessions script, die specifiek zijn voor dat script.

 8. run the following nmap command to enumerate the shares: `*nmap -p445 --script smb-enum-shares {target ip}* `
 	- gebruikt om de gedeelde bronnen te identificeren die beschikbaar zijn op een bepaalde host die SMB gebruikt op poort 445.
 SMB is een protocol dat wordt gebruikt voor het delen van bestanden en printers tussen computers op een netwerk.![[Pasted image 20230510145104.png]]
-	- ipc$ is usefull because it is a null session (anonymous session) where you can get in as a **guest** account but also utilize this session: IPC$ is een speciale gedeelde bron op computers die het SMB-protocol gebruiken.
-Het is een null sessie, wat betekent dat er geen inloggegevens vereist zijn om toegang te krijgen tot deze gedeelde bron.
-Het kan worden gebruikt door geautoriseerde gebruikers om verbinding te maken met het bestandssysteem en printers van de computer via het netwerk, zonder dat ze een geldige inlognaam of wachtwoord nodig hebben.  mogelijk is dat kwaadwillende gebruikers deze null sessie gebruiken om ongeautoriseerde toegang te krijgen tot de bronnen van een computer.
+	- `ipc$ `is usefull because it is a ***null session*** (anonymous session) where you can get in as a **guest** account but also utilize this session: Het kan worden gebruikt door geautoriseerde gebruikers om verbinding te maken met het bestandssysteem en printers van de computer via het netwerk, zonder dat ze een geldige inlognaam of wachtwoord nodig hebben.

 9. Now run a command where we enumerate the shares after authenticating: `*nmap -p445  --script smb-enum-shares --script-args smbusername=administrator, smbpaswordsmbserver_771 {target ip}*`

 10. now enumerate the users to find out which users exist: `*nmap -p445 --script smb-enum-users --script-args smbusername=administrator smbpasword=smbserver_771 {target ip}*`
      (bult in accounts for guests en password does not expire = misconfiguration).
-De gastaccount is een ingebouwde account in Windows-besturingssystemen en is bedoeld voor gebruikers die de computer of het netwerk bezoeken zonder geldige inloggegevens te hebben.
-De account biedt beperkte toegang tot bepaalde bronnen, zoals bestanden en printers, en heeft geen wachtwoord nodig om toegang te krijgen
+De gastaccount,. biedt beperkte toegang tot bepaalde bronnen, zoals bestanden en printers, en heeft geen wachtwoord nodig om toegang te krijgen

  11. run a command to look at server statistic: `*nmap -p445 --script smb-server-stats --script-arg smbusersname=administrator, smbpassword=smbserver_771 {target ip}*
      `